-- 7.1 Continue to analyze all District real estate holdings regarding existing property use restrictions such as conservation easements, deed restrictions or nature preserve dedications, and where appropriate, place restrictions on District property that is determined to be in need of additional protection. - 8.
-Restore and manage District lands to improve and maintain ecological healthy landscapes for of natural habitats, enhanced biodiversity, and protection of rare threatened and endangered species. - 8.1.
-Develop measurable restoration and adaptive management goals for ecological complexes, strategic habitat conservation areas, enhancement areas, rare native communities, core preserves and other areas in and surrounding Forest Preserve holdings and establish metrics for assessment of progress towards those goals based on data in the mEco database. - 8.2.
-Restore and manage large, un-fragmented blocks of natural habitat, and manage greenways to provide connecting corridors between core preserves for native species and natural communities. - 8.3.
-Continue to foster and expand a strong volunteer land stewardship program that engages the residents of Lake County in the restoration, management, and monitoring of the land and water resources in the county.
-Provide documentation of the value to the Forest Preserve on an annual basis. - 8.4.
-Conserve and improve ecosystem services including, biodiversity, wildlife habitat, air quality, water quality, stormwaterflood reduction, climate resiliency and other public benefits that Forest Preserves and other natural lands and waters provide in Lake County and the surrounding region. - 8.5.
-Design and manage green infrastructure landscaping within public use areas to utilize native species and to provide buffer zones for natural habitat areas.
+6.1 Continue to analyze all District real estate holdings regarding existing property use restrictions such as conservation easements, deed restrictions or nature preserve dedications, and where appropriate, place restrictions on District property that is determined to be in need of additional protection.

-- 8.6.
-Remove and control invasive species. and reintroduce native species in natural habitats.
-Increase efforts to prevent and manage plant diseases and invasive pests. - 8.7.
-Evaluate proposed and existing habitat restoration projects to assess level of on-going land management work and funding required to properly maintain resilient restoration ed areas. - 8.8.
-Continue native species wildlife research and management, to make data driven decisions about wildlife habitat restoration efforts, to manage wild and domestic nuisance animal populations, and to guide efforts for the protection and re-introduction of rare endangered, threatened and endangered rare plant and animal populations. - 8.9.
-Use farming as an interim land management tool to defer future operational costs until long-term uses for lands are approved by Board and funds are available for both initial restoration and long-term adaptive management of such lands. - 8.10 Explore viable alternatives including regenerative farming to improve row crop farming as an interim land management tool, to store carbon, reduce erosion and enhance soil quality.
+- 8.7.
+Restore and manage District lands to improve and maintain healthy landscapes for natural habitats, enhanced biodiversity, and protection of rare threatened and endangered species. - 7.1 Develop measurable restoration and adaptive management goals for ecological complexes, strategic habitat conservation areas, enhancement areas, rare native communities, core preserves and other areas in and surrounding Forest Preserve holdings and establish metrics for assessment of progress towards those goals based on data in the mEco-District's database. - 7.2 Restore and manage large, un-fragmented blocks of natural habitat, and manage greenways to provide connecting corridors between core preserves for native species and natural communities. - 7.3 Continue to foster and expand a strong volunteer land stewardship program that engages the residents of Lake County in the restoration, management, and monitoring of the county's land and water resources in the county.
+Provide documentation of Document the value to the District Forest Preserve on an annual basis. - 7.4 Conserve and improve ecosystem services including, biodiversity, wildlife habitat, air quality, water quality, stormwater reduction, climate resiliency and other public benefits that natural lands and waters provide in Lake County and the surrounding region. - 7.5 Design and manage green infrastructure within public use areas to utilize native species and to provide buffer zones for natural habitat areas. - 7.6 Remove and control invasive species.
+Increase efforts to prevent and manage plant diseases and invasive pests. - 7.7 Evaluate proposed and existing habitat restoration projects to assess level of on-going land management work and funding required to properly maintain resilient restoration areas. - 7.8 Continue to conduct native species research and management, to make data driven decisions about wildlife habitat restoration efforts, to manage wild and domestic nuisance animal populations, and to guide efforts for the protection and re-introduction of rare, threatened and endangered plant and animal populations. - 7.9 Use farming as an interim land management tool to defer future operational costs until long-term uses for lands are approved by Board and funds are available for both initial restoration and long-term adaptive management of such lands. - 7.10 Explore viable alternatives including regenerative farming to improve row crop farming as an interim land management tool to store carbon, reduce erosion and enhance soil quality.